marymlucas/COVID-19/covid-19-reopenings.md

 }
 ```

-The blue vertical line is when the state first went into lockdown while
+Legend for Vertical Lines: Blue dotted: the date when the state first
-the red vertical line is the date the state started to reopen
+went into lockdown Green dotted: the date when the state started to
+reopen Red dotted: Memorial Day (lots of reports in the press about
+people not observing social distancing) Magenta solid: George Floyd is
+killed by a police man kneeling on his neck and asphyxiating him, and
+nationwide anti-racism (BLM) protests erupt across the US (and the
+world)

 ## Alabama